RAD Event Descriptions

 New this season, Trends in Dance brings together the 2026 RAD adjudication panel—Halie Bahr (MN/UT), Mike Esperanza (MI/NY), Mandy Herrick (WI), and Amy Wilson (MI)—for an in-person conversation held at the Black Arts and Cultural Center and broadcast live online.
 Adjudicators will share observations and themes emerging across the field and through this year’s adjudication process, offering insight into both the evaluative lens and the larger contemporary dance landscape.

 Registration is required for both in-person and online attendance.
-Online attendees will receive a Zoom link after registering.
+Online attendees will receive a Zoom link after registering and 15 minutes before the event.

 WEdances Movement Collaborative (Viroqua, WI) — presents Still/Awake (excerpt)